AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/privacy-requests.md

 This document provides an overview of managing individual data privacy requests that you can send to Marketo Engage through the Privacy Service UI and the **Privacy Service API**.

+>[!NOTE]
+>
+>Privacy requests submitted through Privacy Service UI or API for Marketo Engage apply only to those who have Marketo Engage + RT-CDP, B2B and B2P Editions.

 You can submit individual requests to access and delete consumer data from Marketo Engage in two ways:

 * Through the [Privacy Service UI](https://privacyui.cloud.adobe.io/).
 See the documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_ui_tutorial.md).